jreeping/CS401-final-project/README.md

 # Final website for CS401

-Name: YOUR NAME HERE
+Name: James Reeping
-email: YOUR EMAIL HERE
+email: jamesreeping@u.boisestate.edu

 ## How to run this website